AdobeXD/plugin-samples/reference/scenegraph.md

 ## scenegraph
 The scenegraph is a node tree which represents the structure of the XD document.
 It closely matches the hierarchy seen in the Layers panel inside XD.
-Some scenenodes may contain children (e.g. a Group or Artboard), while others are leaf nodes (e.g. a Rectangle or Text node).
+Some scenenodes may contain children (e.g., a Group or Artboard), while others are leaf nodes (e.g., a Rectangle or Text node).
 The root of the scenegraph contains all Artboards that exist in the document, as well as all _pasteboard_ content (nodes that are not contained by any artboard).

 ![example of scenegraph tree](../images/scenegraphExample.png)